-There are support cap maximums per each support service option.
+There are support cap maximums for the support services listed below.
 Caps are per participant per program year or per activity.
-Support caps can be altered with written permission of the NEIWDB Executive Director and documented in the data management system.
+Support caps can be altered with written permission of the Northwest Iowa LWDA Executive Director and documented in the data management system.